 “The thing about life balance is that it can be an extremely elusive endeavor.
 To think we can always be in symbiotic motion with life at all times is unrealistic.
 How to create balance ongoing is knowing what balances you, so that when you find yourself out of balance you have a straight line back to your amazing life with a great sense of peace.
-This is freedom~Sherri Gershon
+This is freedom.”

+~Sherri Gershon